The Challenge of Managing Change

-Instilling change quickly and effectively is a competency that is universally imperative—regardless of the size of the organization—for success in today’s marketplace.
+Managing change quickly and effectively is a competency that is universally imperative—regardless of the size of the organization—for success in today’s marketplace.
 A merger or acquisition, a new business model, an ERP implementation, or a host of other catalysts may precipitate the change.
 Yet most change initiatives are met with enormous resistance, resulting in lost productivity and failing to achieve the desired outcomes.

-Insigniam Change Management Approach
+Insigniam Managing Change Approach

 - Delivering desired business results on time with a workforce that is energized rather than burnt out.

 - Original approaches to designing the change, while also activating a point of leverage for powerful implementation.